2KAbhishek/Mindtree-POL/Practice-Problems/set2/README.md

     2. Display Student Names in sorted order based on branch (alphabetical order)
     3. Display Student ID in ascending sorted order

-Exercise 35: Design and implement applications using basic OOP paradigms.
+35. Design and implement applications using basic OOP paradigms.

-Create a method which accepts array of ‘Student’ objects and returns Student object who has scored
+Create a method which accepts array of ‘Student’ objects and returns Student object who has scored highest marks.

-highest marks.
 Note: Each Student object should have following values:

- ID
+- ID
- Name
+- Name
- Branch
+- Branch
- Score
+- Score

-Exercise 36:

-Write a method which accepts two integer arrays and returns an array of unique elements.
+36. Write a method which accepts two integer arrays and returns an array of unique elements.

     Example:

     Array 1 = { 10, 5, 20, 15, 25, 30}
     Array 2 = {50, 12, 5, 30, 15, 70}
     Result_Array = {10, 20, 25, 50, 12, 70}
     Int [] uniqElements(int array1[], int array2[]);

-Exercise 37:

-Analyze below given code and predict the output.
+37. Analyze below given code and predict the output.

-Exercise 38:

-Write a method which accepts two matrices of Size N X N and returns summation of resultant Matrix.
+38. Write a method which accepts two matrices of Size N X N and returns summation of resultant Matrix.

     Example:

     Matrix A: [1,2,3][4,5,6]
     Matrix B: [4,5,6][7,8,9]
     Matrix C = A + B = [5,7,9][11,13,15]

-Exercise 39:

-Write a method
+39. Write a method
-public static boolean isRowMagic(int[][] a) that checks if the array is row-magic (this means that every row has the same row sum).
+    public static boolean isRowMagic(int[][] a)
+    that checks if the array is row-magic (this means that every row has the same row sum).

-Exercise 40:

-Write a method
+40. Write a method
-public static boolean isMagic(int[][] a) that checks if the array is a magic square.
+    public static boolean isMagic(int[][] a)
+    that checks if the array is a magic square.
 This means that it must be square, and that all row sums, all column sums, and the two diagonal-sums must all be equal.

-Exercise 41: Write select queries to retrieve specific set of data from given database
+41. Write select queries to retrieve specific set of data from given database

 Complete the exercises listed at following URL:

 https://www.techonthenet.com/sql/select_exercises.php

-Exercise 42: Write select queries to retrieve specific set of data from given database
+42. Write select queries to retrieve specific set of data from given database

 Complete at least 30 exercises listed at following URL:

 https://www.w3resource.com/sql-exercises/sql-retrieve-from-table.php

-Exercise 43: Write select queries to retrieve specific set of data from given database
+43. Write select queries to retrieve specific set of data from given database

 Complete at least 20 exercises listed at following URL:

 https://www.w3resource.com/sql-exercises/sql-joins-exercises.php

-Exercise 44: Write select queries to retrieve specific set of data from given database
+44. Write select queries to retrieve specific set of data from given database

 Complete at least 20 exercises listed at following URL:

 https://www.w3resource.com/sql-exercises/sql-aggregate-functions.php

-Exercise 45: Write select queries to retrieve specific set of data from given database
+45. Write select queries to retrieve specific set of data from given database

 Complete following online quiz:

 https://www.w3schools.com/quiztest/quiztest.asp?qtest=SQL

-Exercise 46: Integrated Assignment-1
+46. Integrated Assignment-1

 An administrator who is helping customers to book bus tickets is looking for a solution to book tickets

 and get details:
 While booking tickets, customers are requested to key-in following details:

- Name of the customer
+- Name of the customer
- Mobile Number
+- Mobile Number
- Source
+- Source
- Destination
+- Destination
- Travel Date and time
+- Travel Date and time
   Implement a solution to validate these input based on following guidelines:

- Given customer id and mobile number must exist in array of customers  Source and destination must not be same string
+  - Given customer id and mobile number must exist in array of customers
+  - Source and destination must not be same string
- Travel date must satisfy following rules:
+  - Travel date must satisfy following rules:
- Date must be at least advanced by a day
+  - Date must be at least advanced by a day
- It can’t be present date
+  - It can’t be present date
- Date can’t be more than a month
+  - Date can’t be more than a month
     Write a menu driven program with following options:

-1. Add customer details
+    1: Add customer details
     a.
 Each customer has following details: ID, name, age, mobile number, date of birth and address
-2. Book a ticket
+    2: Book a ticket
     a.
 Accept following input: customer id, mobile number, source, destination, date and time
     b.
 Upon successful validations, print “ticket confirmed” message on console, otherwise print failure message.
-3. Display Customers
+    3: Display Customers
     a.
 Display customer based on city names
     b.
 Display customers based on ID
     c.
 Display customer Names in sorted order
-4. Exit
+    4: Exit

-Exercise 47: Integrated Assignment-2
+47. Integrated Assignment-2

-Programming Fundamentals - Practice Problems
 Write a menu driven program to implement a solution to manage customers of a bank with following
 options: 1.
 Create bank user
 a.
 Every bank user has following details: account number, name, account type: saving,